If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

-Although most coffee grinder manufacturers are proud of their versatility, most of them overstate it.
+Although most coffee grinder manufacturers are proud of their versatility, most overstate it.

 When we looked for the best coffee grinders for French press, we found many unsatisfied customers about their purchases.
 A few of them might improve their results after learning a few tricks, but most problems come from design issues in general.
 In my experience, some popular grinders are below any acceptable standards.
 They’re slow, poorly built, and produce inconsistent coffee grind sizes.

-Although I thought at first that it’s easier to obtain more uniform coarse grinds than finer ones, it isn’t that way.
+Although I initially thought it’s easier to obtain more uniform coarse grinds than finer ones, it isn’t that way.
 On the contrary, the best grinders for espresso aren’t necessarily the best for the French Press.

-So, to pick the best coffee grinder for French press we analyzed the following features:
+So, to pick the best coffee grinder for the French press, we analyzed the following features:

 - Precision: it delivers uniform and consistent medium and coarser grind sizes, which are the most appropriate for French Press.
 Uniformity allows you to obtain more control over the strength of your coffee cup while reducing undesired flavors.
-Stainless steel burrs tend to be more accurate and consistent, yet they’re always pricier too.
+Stainless steel burrs are more accurate and consistent, yet they’re always pricier.